Cephalocassis jatia

-The river catfish (Cephalocassis jatia) is a species of catfish in the family Ariidae.
+Cephalocassis jatia, the river catfish, is a species of catfish in the family Ariidae.
 It was described by Francis Buchanan-Hamilton in 1822, originally under the genus Pimelodus.
 It inhabits freshwater bodies and marine waters in Bangladesh, India and Myanmar.
 It reaches a length of 30 cm.

 The breeding season for river catfish is said to be between May and July.
 These fishes usually inhabit Tonle Sap Lake, Cambodia.